Help us match you with local pros in your area

 Choose an HVAC company with highly trained technicians who have appropriate licensing and experience.
 HVAC contractors in all states have federal requirements from the Environmental Protection Agency (EPA).
 To obtain the EPA Section 608 Technician Certification, individuals must pass an exam (the specific exam depends on what kind of equipment they plan to work with).
 Section 608 certification is required for all technicians who "maintain, service, repair or dispose of equipment that could release refrigerants into the atmosphere."
 All other licensing requirements are handled at the state level.

 Illinois doesn't have state-level contractor licensing requirements.
 However, there may be local regulations.
 Be sure to check with your municipal government to confirm that your contractor meets all of the requirements.
 You can verify an Illinois business license on the Secretary of State's website.
 Also look at a company's reviews and complaints on sites such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Pick a company with great feedback and stories of satisfied customers.
+Pick a company with glowing feedback and good customer testimonials.

-Always make sure you understand the details of a planned project.
-For HVAC repairs, your provider should specify which parts require replacement and why.
+Always make sure you know the details of your project.
+For HVAC repairs, your provider should list which parts require replacement and why.
 Confirm that your technician will clean and test the system after repairs are done to ensure that it’s working properly.
-For replacement, ask the contractor to explain the new HVAC system estimated installation time, energy efficiency, model, features, and brand.
-Before starting the project, you should understand how your provider will size the system appropriately for your home and the price you'll pay.
+When replacing your HVAC system, ask the contractor to provide details on the new estimated installation time, features, model, brand, and energy efficiency.
+Before signing a contract, make sure you understand how your provider will properly size the new unit for your home and what the cost will be.

 Always get quotes for HVAC service in writing before work begins.
 A detailed quote should cover both labor and materials.
 Make sure you review all terms before signing a contract.